softerfish/seekandwatch/README.md

 ### Your Media Server's Command Center.

 SeekAndWatch is a powerful, self-hosted discovery and analytics dashboard that turns your passive library into an active experience.
-It doesn't just guess what you want to watch—it analyzes your actual Plex history, visualizes your habits with Tautulli, and lets you fill the gaps via Overseerr.
+It doesn't just guess what you want to watch.
+It analyzes your actual Plex history, visualizes your habits with Tautulli, and lets you fill the gaps via Overseerr.

 It solves the "What do we watch?" problem by combining deep taste analysis with powerful filtering, automated collection management, and instant requesting.